AdaCore/ada-spark-rfcs/considered/rfc-simplified-return-by-reference.rst

-For situations where a more complex return type is needed (say for handling tampering checks in a container), an aspect could be supplied to where the exist form could still be used as a specified implementation:
+For situations where a more complex return type is needed (say for handling tampering checks in a container), an aspect could be supplied to where the existing form could still be used as a specified implementation:

 .. code-block:: ada